 Before you switch off the air conditioner for good this fall, make sure you take some time to shut it down properly so that it will be ready to go when the temperatures start to increase again.

 Next, make sure that the unit is clean.
 Over the summer, dead leaves, bugs, dust, and even animal droppings can build up on your outdoor unit.
 Use a hose to wash it off to the best of your ability.
 Then, trim away any foliage that has grown around the unit.
 Inspect the unit for any branches or twigs that have gotten lodged into it, and remove these by hand.
 Before moving on to the next step, allow the air conditioner to dry completely.
 Any water left behind in the compressor could lead to rust, which could cause your air conditioner to wear out faster!
-If your AC unit starts to develop problems like this then you’ll want to act quickly by enlisting the help of AC repair service to come and take a look at it so that they can determine the best course of action and return it to its proper condition once more.
+If your AC unit starts to develop problems like this then you’ll want to act quickly by enlisting the help of Aladdin to come and take a look at it so that they can determine the best course of action and return it to its proper condition once more.

 Winters in our part of California can get quite chilly, and you want to ensure nothing freezes inside of your air conditioner.
 Specifically, you want to take the time to insulate the pipes that run to your unit.
 Place foam pipe covers around the exposed pipes and secure them with duct tape.
 This will ensure that the pipes don’t freeze when the temperatures drop.